 Video Cameras and Tripods

 Video cameras are a great tool for reflection and evaluation.
-Though you may feel shy at first, watching a videorecording of yourself speaking in the target language is an effective way to identify your strengths and weaknesses.
-Videocameras can also be used to create digital narratives in many forms, from students scripting and filming a mini-movie in the target language to community-based learning projects where students interview and edit footage to produce a short documentary.
+Though you may feel shy at first, watching a videorecording of yourself speaking is an effective way to identify your strengths and weaknesses.
+Video cameras can also be used to create a variety of digital narratives, from students scripting and filming a mini-movie, to community-based learning projects where students interview and edit footage to produce a short documentary.
 LRC computers have built-in webcams which also allow video recording.

 Document Cameras and Other Portable Projection

-A variety of portable projection equipment is available in the LRC to meet teaching needs in Ciruti.
-Use a document camera to project students' writing while engaging in peer feedback or to facilitate discussion and analysis of written text or printed images.
-Slide and overhead projectors are available to enable the use of these older formats when needed.
+A variety of portable projection equipment is available to meet teaching needs in Ciruti.
+Use a document camera to project students' writing for peer feedback, or to discuss or analyze written texts or printed images.
+For older formats, slide and overhead projectors are also available.

 In 2009, the LRC began a research project on mobile-assisted language learning, acquiring a fleet of iPod Touches which have been used in second- and third-year Japanese language courses.
 When extra iPods are available, they can also be loaned to learners in other language classes.

 A pen tablet can be very useful in the process of learning a new writing system.
 A pen tablet is available for use in the LRC; it works great with Skritter.